 And by asking for feedback from your people, you are gaining a more human perspective into how new starters at your company feel about your onboarding process, your managers and teams, and your company.

 This allows you to identify problems or issues and take positive action.
-And that in turn will lead to more engaged employees right off the starting block, and greater employee retention for your organisation.
+And that in turn will lead to more engaged employees right off the starting block, and greater employee retention for your organization.